josepablocam/josepablocam.github.io/index.md

 ---

 Hi!
 My name is Jose Cambronero.
-I'm a first year Computer Science PhD student at MIT.
+I'm a first year Computer Science PhD student at MIT, advised by Martin Rinard.
 Before this, completed my MS in Computer Science at NYU, where I worked with Dennis Shasha on implementing AQuery.
 In a previous professional life, I worked for Morgan Stanley as part of the housing and mortgage research group.
 I graduated with a BA in Economics